kasper93/mpc-hc.org/source/faq.md

     Supporting these new platforms require a lot of changes and this is simply not possible for us in the near future, with the current manpower.

+7. **Why after playback event doesn't work when repeat forever is selected?**

+    Repeat forever option means that the current playlist will be repeated every time and because of that none after playback event is executed.
+We ecourage to use playlist which let you queue files to playback.

+8. **Why am I seeing player logo or cover art during audio file playback, how can I hide it?**

+    Cover-art image loading can be disabled in options->player settings page.
+If you want also to have minimal MPC-HC window size upon opening audio file you need to adjust size limit for audio files in Options->Advanced->CoverArtSizeLimit.

+9. **I want to pause playback with mouse click, but my window is dragged instead, what is happening?**

+    If you click on video space and the mouse pointer is not moved in between button click and release, playback will be paused, but if you move your mouse pointer window will be dragged.
+If you want to prevent such behaviour change Play/Pause command (Options->Keys) to "Left Down" instead of default "Left Up".

+10. **Why PGS subtitles goes out of video frame?**

+    PGS subtitles are rendered in the exact same position as for Blu-ray and if video frame was cropped to remove black bars, subtitles can still use this space.
+We do that to maintain best possible quality and reproduction of subtitles.
+Don't worry, nothing is lost you just need to resize MPC-HC window to restore previously cropped space.